 Personal Capital provides free online tools that can help you implement a 50-30-20 budget.
 For example, our dashboard provides a holistic view of your overall household finances in one central location, which is the first step to creating any kind of budget.

 You can link your investment, retirement, bank, and credit card accounts to the dashboard in order to see all of your expenses and total monthly income to get a quick snapshot of your monthly cash flow.
 Based on this, you can start allocating income to the three expense categories dictated by the 50-30-20 budget system and make adjustments in order to get the percentages right.
 In addition, you can create sub-categories beneath the main categories of needs, wants and savings to help you track cash flow and categorize expenses more closely.
+You may also want to consider an online account as a place to safely park your cash.
+Personal Capital Cash™ is an online cash account that’s easy to use on the web or on mobile devices, and has competitive FDIC insurance coverage.
+There are also no hidden fees on the account, which is something that traditional bank accounts can often have buried in fine print.

 We also recently released a tool called Savings Planner, which will help you prioritize where you should be saving.
 You can also use this new tool to determine an appropriate emergency fund target based on your monthly spending budget (and see if you’re currently above, below, or right on target), and help plan out repayment of debt.